How life may spread throughout the Galaxy.

 Many variations on the panspermia theme have been put forward.
 William Thomson (Lord Kelvin) proposed that spores might travel aboard meteorites ("lithopanspermia"), thus affording them better protection from high-energy radiation in space.
 Whether events violent enough to hurl rocks from the surface of a biologically active planet into interstellar space ever occur is not clear.
 But there is now overwhelming evidence that ballistic panspermia occasionally operates between worlds of the same planetary system.
 This follows the discovery of meteorites on Earth that have almost certainly come from the surface of Mars (see SNC meteorites) and the Moon.
 There is also controversial evidence for fossil remains aboard some carbonaceous chondrites, including the Orgueil meteorite.

-In the 1960s, Thomas Gold pointed out another way in which life might travel from world to world (see "garbage theory," of the origin of life).
+In the 1960s, Thomas Gold pointed out another way in which life might travel from world to world.
 A team of explorers from an advanced, interstellar-faring race might land on the planet of a foreign star and, unwittingly, leave behind "bugs" which then adapt to the local conditions.
 He imagined, for example, the visitors having a picnic and not clearing up afterward.
 What effect microscopic alien fauna and flora might have on the indigenous species is impossible to predict, but such considerations were foremost in the minds of scientists receiving the first samples of rock and soil from the Moon.
-Precautions against alien contamination will be even more important when the first spacecraft return from Mars or Europa where the possibility of extant life is far greater ( back-contamination).
+Precautions against alien contamination will be even more important when the first spacecraft return from Mars or Europa where the possibility of extant life is far greater (back-contamination).
 And there is the reverse problem (forward-contamination).
 The remarkable case of Surveyor 3 makes it clear that some terrestrial microbes can survive for significant periods in hostile conditions on other worlds.
 What if such a world (like Mars) had life-forms of its own?
 What chaos might the "alien" microbes from Earth wreak?
 It would be tragic indeed if the very means of discovering the first examples of extraterrestrial life were also to be the vehicle of its extinction.
 On the other hand, as Carl Sagan pointed out, if Gold's "picnic scenario" had actually happened in the Earth's past "some microbial resident of a primordial cookie crumb may be the ancestor of us all."
 Just as the chance of accidental contamination arising from intelligent activity cannot be ruled out, there is the complimentary possibility of intentional or directed panspermia.

 Life from space

 Today, the panspermia hypothesis has finally achieved some measure of scientific respectability.
 Although it remains the orthodox view that life evolved in situ on this world and, possibly, many others, there is mounting evidence of at least some extraterrestrial input to the formative stages of planet-based biology.
 Prebiotic chemicals have been detected in interstellar clouds (similar to that from which the Solar System formed), comets, and meteorites (see astrochemistry).
 At the very least, it seems that some of the raw ingredients for life, such as amino acids, may have fallen from the sky in addition to being manufactured here on Earth.
 But some researchers have gone much further in their speculations.
-Most notably, Fred Hoyle and Chandra Wickramasinghe have argued persistently since the 1970s that complex organic substances, and perhaps even primitive organisms, might have evolved on the surface of cosmic dust grains in space and then been transported to the Earth's surface by comets and meteorites (see life, in space).
+Most notably, Fred Hoyle and Chandra Wickramasinghe have argued persistently since the 1970s that complex organic substances, and perhaps even primitive organisms, might have evolved on the surface of cosmic dust grains in space and then been transported to Earth's surface by comets and meteorites (see life, in space).
 The extraordinary durability of some extremophiles, bacterial spores, and even exposed DNA, lends credence to the view that simple life-forms may have originated between the stars or been capable of surviving long interstellar journeys.

 1. Kamminga, H. "Life from Space - A History of Panspermia," Vistas in Astronomy, 26, 67 (1982).
 2. Arrhenius, S. "The Propagation of Life in Space," Die Umschau, 7, 481 (1903).
 3. Arrhenius, Svante.
 Worlds in the Making: The Evolution of the Universe.
 New York: Harper & Row (1908).